 Executive Candidate Experience

-really matters.
+The Executive Candidate Experience really matters.
 I recently wrote HERE that one Nasty way to get VIP eyeballs on your credentials is to send your resume and cover letter to two specific positions within the company you are interested in.
-Of course these positions are NOT in HR.
+Of course, these positions are NOT in HR.

 Well, my theory was just shot to shit over the weekend.
 I have a friend that is a C-level candidate and just went through a bitter executive candidate experience.
 Of course, being in marketing she is super connected, and in a small town like Seattle, is not someone you want pissing on your brand (don’t worry, she is a professional).